 - Note: if you want to make these into chocolate peppermint cups (which I LOVE!), then add a couple of drops of a high-quality (can be taken internally) peppermint essential oil.

 1. In a medium saucepan, combine coconut cream, cacao, stevia, and salt.

 2. Turn heat to medium-high and stir until the coconut cream is melted and the liquid is very warm (enough to dissolve gelatin, but not boiling).

 3. Mix the water and the gelatin and let it "bloom."

 4. Add to the chocolate mixture on the stove and stir until it is completely dissolved.

 5. Pour mixture into small bowls or ramekins.

 6. Put paleo chocolate pudding cups into the fridge and chill until set, usually an hour or more.

 7. If you want to put them in little lunch boxes, then pour it into these little jelly jars.
-They are the perfect size!
+They are a perfect size!

 If you want to find a great resource that has all of the best Paleo ingredients all in one place, you can check it out HERE.
-Thrive Market put together the best of the best and then offers them for a fraction of the cost, and it’s delivered to your door!
+Thrive Market puts together the best of the best and then offers them for a fraction of the cost, and it’s delivered to your door!
 We order from them every single month!